One of the things I have wanted to do since I moved to Lake County

 The program starts indoors with a short talk about the types of maple trees syrup comes from, how they collect the sap as well as answering questions.
 Fun fact maple syrup season is only about 3 weeks long and each tree will produce about 10 gallons of sap.

 After the class you head out for the hike, it’s a short walk but it is uneven surfaces through the woods.
-You need to be prepared for the weather and dressed appropriate, because it runs no matter the weather.
+You need to be prepared for the weather and dressed

-Once in the sugar maple forest the guide will point out the buckets, show you the sap, ours was frozen, and then lead you to a small clearing where they will show you the inside of a tree, how spile works and give everyone a chance to tap their sample tree.
+Once in the sugar maple forest the guide will point out the buckets, show you the sap, ours was frozen, and then lead you to a small clearing where they will show you the inside of a tree, how the spile works and give everyone a chance to tap their sample tree.
 The trees themselves are actually tapped in February before the hikes start but the training log will give you a good idea of the process.

 The hikes finish at the large stove where they cook down the sap to make e syrup.
 It takes 40 gallons of sap to make one gallon of syrup and takes about a day to make.
 If you boil even longer get maple sugar and everyone is offered a taste of maple sugar candy before they leave.